 Have you ever tasted fried or roasted fennel?
 Just prepared with some olive oil, salt and pepper?
 Or with some blue cheese?
 I for one love it!
 I don’t need to tell most of you that fennel, Foeniculum vulgare, is edible.
 It is not a very common vegetable, but most connoisseurs eat it regularly.
 But you can do much more with fennel than eat it.
 Our ancestors knew this very well.
 There’s a reason that this plant is included in the Capitulare de villis, Charlemagne’s ordinance that determined which plants had to grow in every royal garden.

 Fennel has interesting healing properties.
 A well-known one is its effect on the digestive tract.
 Many breastfeeding mothers know all about this and drink fennel tea to prevent their children from getting colicky.
 Less well known is that it also stimulates the production of breast milk.
-And again less known is its strong effect on respiratory diseases such as bronchitis.
+And even lesser known is its strong effect on respiratory diseases such as bronchitis.
 And that’s me only mentioning a few applications.
 There are more!

 Fennel is also known for its magical properties.
 For example, she is a well-known protective plant in general, but especially against malicious entities.
 Apparently, dwarves do a runner when they spot fennel.
 You can use it to disenchant people who are under the influence of magic.
 In addition, fennel can be used for several magical medicinal purposes.
 Think of the prevention of ageing, but also tick bites.
 In short, fennel is a very interesting plant.
 Read about it in the rest of this monograph…